maxrt101/db-labs/README.md

 Business Layer doesn't have a clear implementation, since this whole application is just a bridge from console to mysql database.
 However, we can say that data validation and presentation are tangential to business logic.
 User Interface Layer is defined in the `com.maxrt.console` package.
 It uses `CommandProcessor` to get user input & call one of the predefined commands, such as `help` or `get`.
 Commands themselves are defined extending `Command` class.

-Can be easily extended with new tables - just create corresponding model & dao classes.
+The App can be easily extended with new tables - just create corresponding model & dao classes.
 Examples can be found in `com.maxrt.db.model` & `command.maxrt.db.dao` packages.
-Migration to new DB is relatively easy too - you'll just need to write new model & dao classes.
+Migration to new DB is relatively easy too - you'll just need to write new model & dao classes for new DB.

 ## How To Run
  - Clone the repo